ellxor/ellbot/README.md

-ellbot is a twitch bot written in pure C.
+ellbot is a twitch bot written in c.

 dependencies:
 . libcurl